PFTL/website/content/blog/22_Step_by_step_qt.rst

             self.layout.addWidget(self.button_max)
             self.setCentralWidget(self.central_widget)

+You can find the `final version of the views <https://github.com/PFTL/website/blob/master/example_code/22_Step_By_Step_Qt/AI_camera_model/views.py>`_ file in the repository as well.
 What we have done here is very similar to what we did earlier with the two buttons, the only difference is that we have moved everything into a class called ``StartWindow`` that inherits from ``QMainWindow``.
 This is a very efficient way of extending the functionality of classes.
 We have to run ``super().__init__`` in order to have all the properties of the Main Window available also in our class.
 We define an empty widget, two buttons, and a layout, exactly as we have done before.
 The most important thing is that we add the ``self.`` before the attributes in order to be able to use the buttons, layout, etc. in any part of the class.

 To use the window, the code becomes much simpler.
 You can add it at the end of **views.py**: